HACCP and PCP

 HACCP is a process system that prevents food related problems from occurring and a way to assure food safety.
 There are 7 principles to a HACCP plan including Hazard analysis, identifying critical control points (CCP), establishing critical limits, observe and track procedures, corrective actions, verification protocols and documentation & record keeping.
 These principles may seem obvious but implementing and maintaining these principles through a food organization is a significant undertaking and, in some cases, an organizational cultural shift (possibly a transformational change) which starts from the management level who need to integrate the HACCP plan into the organization.

 Before a HACCP plan is implanted, Quality Smart Solutions creates a preliminary list of tasks so the HACCP program is robust and the 7 principles are integrated smoothly.

-A Preventive Control Plan (PCP) is similar in some respects to a HACCP program but focuses more on written documentation to identify and control risk to food and food animals.
+A Preventive Control Plan (PCP) is similar in some respects to a HACCP program but focuses more on written documentation and traceability aspects to identify and control risk to food and food animals.